micahlt/editor/.github/ISSUE_TEMPLATE/documentation.md

 ---

 <!--
-  - Thanks for helping us improve our developer site documentation!
+  - Thanks for helping us improve our documentation!
-  - Use this template to describe issues with the content at
+  - Use this template to describe issues with the content on our website -->
-  - developers.google.com/blockly/guides
-  -->

 **Where**